 Exciting innovations in tech are changing our world for the better

-Elon Musk, Steve Jobs, Bill Gates, Mark Zuckerberg – there are so many male leaders in tech.
+Elon Musk, Steve Jobs, Bill Gates, Mark Zuckerberg – there are many male leaders in tech.
 But what about Ada Lovelace, Grace Hopper, Susan Wojcicki, Sheryl Sandberg and the decades of further women technologists?

-Luckily, times are changing, and more women are being encouraged to join the ranks of innovators and creators driving remarkable technological innovations for our world.
+Thankfully, times are changing, and more women are being encouraged to join the ranks of innovators and creators driving remarkable technological innovations for our world.

 Tech is a very cool industry for women to work